sblana/SGAS/README.md

 I have developed this on PCVR (CV1) whilst using XRTools.
 As far as I'm aware there should be no issue using this without XRTools or using this on standalone VR, but I cannot attest this.<br>
 I am new to Godot and programming in general, so some things may be completely non-sensical.<br>

-LLet me know if you have any suggestions, questions, or other such.
+Let me know if you have any suggestions, questions, or other such.
 You can find me in the Godot discord server (@pisslover72).